 Review Your Business Insurance Policies

 Now is the time to review your insurance policies and consult with your insurance agent or legal counsel to assess the potential for filing a business interruption claim for business losses caused by COVID-19.
 It may also be feasible to consult with your insurance agent to understand coverage for potential claims that may arise as a result of COVID-19’s impact on your business.

 What about Employees?

 For those employees who will be collecting unemployment benefits, the CARES Act provides significant enhancements.
-The amount of benefits paid will be increased by $600 per week from now through July 31, 2020.
-Also, the one-week waiting period is now eliminated and benefits can begin immediately.
+The amount of benefits paid have been increased by $600 per week through July 31, 2020.

 Employees affected by COVID-19 may also obtain penalty free access to distributions up to $100,000 from their employer qualified and individual retirement accounts.
 The distributions are not subject to mandatory employer tax withholding and may be taken into income over three years.
 In addition, an individual may recontribute the funds within three years.
 Any amount repaid is treated as if it were rolled over, and thus, not included in the employee’s gross income.
 Further, the CARES Act provides enhancements to loans from certain retirement plans for coronavirus-related relief.

 We hope you find this guidance helpful as you navigate this difficult period.
 Your Modera Wealth Manager can help assist your business in a variety of areas – including connecting you to the right people inside and outside of Modera for specific needs and advice – and be your objective guide through this turbulent time.